Enlightenment (Doctor Who): Home media

 Enlightenment was released on VHS in February 1993.
 It was subsequently released on DVD as part of the Black Guardian Trilogy, along with preceding stories Mawdryn Undead and Terminus on 10 August 2009.
 The second disc of the DVD includes a "Special Edition" version of the story; a movie-style edit featuring new CGI graphics throughout, with a newly recorded introduction by director Fiona Cumming.
-Doctor Who Magazine was not enthusiastic about the new edit suggesting, that "what is special about it is up for debate."
-The reviewer disparaged the new special effects, stating that "this is ironic as there are few Doctor Who stories less in need of replacement effects than Enlightenment.
+Doctor Who Magazine reviewer Gary Gillatt was critical of the new special effects, stating that "this is ironic as there are few Doctor Who stories less in need of replacement effects than Enlightenment.
 The original model work is gorgeous, while this substitute material is crude and unsophisticated in comparison."
 Alongside the special edition, the DVD contained a number of extra features, including a Making of... documentary and extended interviews with director Fiona Cumming, writer Barbara Clegg and actor Mark Strickson, a documentary on the Guardians plus an excerpt from the Russell Harty Christmas Party TV special featuring Peter Davison.
-This serial was also released as part of the Doctor Who DVD Files in issue 57 on 9 March 2011.
+This serial was also released as part of the Doctor Who DVD Files in issue 57 in March 2011.
 In September 2023, the story was released again in an upgraded format for Blu-ray, being included with the other stories from Season 20 in the Doctor Who – The Collection Box Set.